kamrik/IntroText/labs/lab5-BanditCLI.md

 ## Using the terminal - general tips
 - The mouse works in a weird way in the terminal, you can't place a cursor using the mouse, but you can select text to copy
+- When you type the password, nothing is shown, not even `*` characters, that's ok
 - Use the Tab key, it may be able to autocomplete the command.
 E.g. you started typing `less re` and then press Tab, it might autocomplete it to `less readme` if there is a file named readme in the current folder

 ## Commands & features you may find useful